ICMC-SSC5973-2025/projeto-ssc5973-grupo-01/README.md

 [![Review Assignment Due Date](https://classroom.github.com/assets/deadline-readme-button-22041afd0340ce965d47ae6ef1cefeee28c7c493a6346c4f15d667ab976d596c.svg)](https://classroom.github.com/a/jQIzrBOF)

-# Acesso à VM
+# Accessing the VM

-Abaixo, seguem informações de login e senha para que o grupo possa acessar a VM disponível para a realização do projeto.
+Below, you will find the login and password information so that the group can access the VM available for the project.

 **login: gcloudpos01**